A concordance to all the references of the appearances of God.

 As a man, God walked, talked, ate and fellowshipped with other men.
 During these times God could be seen by the human eye, touched by the human hand, and heard by the human ear.
 God was literally manifested in the flesh and dwelt among us.
 The Invisible became Visible and the Immaterial became Material without ceasing at any time to be true deity.

 If it is true the God took upon Himself human form in the Old Testament, this would prepare the way for the Incarnation of the Son of God in the New Testament.
-Thus, the Trinitarian is not surprised at all to find numerous theophanies in the old Testament.
+Thus, the Trinitarian is not surprised at all to find numerous theophanies in the Old Testament.

 On the other hand, Unitarians have always had a hard time coping with the concept of God appearing as a man in Old Testament times because it sounds uncomfortably close to the Incarnation.
 Thus it is no surprise to find that they generally omit any reference to the theophanies or simply dismiss it as myth.
 But neither method satisfies those who desire scholarship instead of prejudice.